influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-08-29T14:30:00Z   -0.61    coyote_creek
 ```

-The query returns the smallest field values in the `water_level` field key for two tag values associated with the `location` tag key.
+Returns the smallest field values in the `water_level` field key for two tag values associated with the `location` tag key.

 {{% /expand %}}